Brooke Magnanti: Early life

 Born in New Port Richey, United States to an Italian American father and Jewish American mother, Magnanti grew up in Clearwater, Florida.
 She graduated from the private Clearwater Central Catholic High School where she was named a National Merit Scholar in 1992.

 She entered university at the age of 16, going on to receive a B.S. in 1996 from Florida State University.
-Relocating to the United Kingdom, Magnanti studied for a master's degree in genetic epidemiology and PhD in forensic science from the University of Sheffield in England.
+Relocating to the United Kingdom, Magnanti studied for a master's degree in genetic epidemiology and PhD in informatics, epidemiology, and forensic science from the University of Sheffield in England.

 Identity

 Pseudonym

 Magnanti's pseudonym was derived from the 1928 novel Belle de jour by Joseph Kessel and the 1967 film of the same name starring Catherine Deneuve, directed by Luis Buñuel.
 In the film, "Belle de Jour" is an expression translating literally as "daytime beauty", as Deneuve's character frequented the brothel during the daytime, when her husband was absent from home.
-The expression is a pun on the French phrase "belle de nuit", which translates as "lady of the night", i.e. a prostitute.
+The expression is adapted from the French phrase "belle de nuit", which translates as "lady of the night", i.e. a prostitute.

 The weblog Belle de Jour: Diary of a London call girl first appeared in October 2003 and won the Guardian newspaper's Best British Weblog 2003, in the second year of the award's existence.
 There was speculation in the media for several years as to the real identity of the author, whether Belle really was a call girl.
 Guesses as to who Belle was ranged from Rowan Pelling to Toby Young according to The Telegraph.
 In 2004 The Sunday Times featured a front-page headline incorrectly identifying Sarah Champion as the author of the blog based on erroneous textual analysis by Donald Foster.

 According to The Guardian a fellow British blogger guessed her identity in 2003 but kept it secret.
 He made a page on his blog containing the googlewhack of Belle de Jour and Brooke Magnanti that allowed him to see if anyone googled the two names.
 In 2009 he identified IP addresses originating from Associated Newspapers that had accessed the page at which point he contacted Magnanti to alert her.
 Around the same time tabloid reporters had been escorted from the hospital where she worked for breaking into her office.